zims2k/AdventOfCode2022/README.md

 # AdventOfCode2022
 My solutions for AOC2022

-## Why waas this repository created??
+## Why was this repository created??
 This repo was created because I (1) want to back up by code and (2) to provide you with a possible solution to the AOC 2022 competition.

 As soon as I have time, I will focus on solving the provided problems in Java.